Aliases for PABPC4 Gene

-PABPC4 (Poly(A) Binding Protein, Cytoplasmic 4 (Inducible Form)) is a Protein Coding gene.
+PABPC4 (Poly(A) Binding Protein Cytoplasmic 4) is a Protein Coding gene.
 Among its related pathways are RNA transport and Deadenylation-dependent mRNA decay.
-GO annotations related to this gene include nucleotide binding and poly(U) RNA binding.
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding and RNA binding.
 An important paralog of this gene is PABPC1.

 UniProtKB/Swiss-Prot for PABPC4 Gene